gvwilson/sensibleadventures/nardica/nardica.md

 someone's home-brew tech had gone up in flames in Bharati.
 Dozens had died as fire swept through the small town, and a hundred more from exposure in the days that followed.
-Iffy had never asked Mr. Mishra about that night, but every year, on the anniversary, he and Little Mrs. Sandhu and their friends
+Iffy had never asked Mister Mishra about that night, but every year, on the anniversary, he and Little Mrs. Sandhu and their friends